_______________________________________

 basement of Dallas City Hall at 11:21 AM (CST) on Sunday, November 24, 1963.

-Oswald would die at Parkland Hospital at 1:07 PM that day.
+Oswald died at Parkland Hospital at 1:07 PM that day.

 This is the full, uncropped version of Jackson's incredible picture.